Axbon/rove/readme.md

 ### Api

-You can use the api for customized approach.
+You can use the api for a customized approach.
 In the case where you have multiple database servers or similar.

 You need to use the pg package to supply the database adapter to rove.